mleng-shared/awesome-data-science-refs/README.md

 # Data Science Reference Material

-This repostiory is a central location for referencing various Data Science topics ranging from blogs, GitHub repos, publications, and other various training material and books.
+This repostiory is a central location for referencing Data Science, Deep Learning, ML Engineering, and DevOps topics gathered from various blogs, GitHub repos, publications, books, and other various learning material.

 ### Machine Learning